waynecarter/simple-intelligence/README.md

 1) [Install the Simple Search app](https://apps.apple.com/us/app/simple-search/id6504311724) from the Apple App Store
 2) [Download the demo images PDF](https://raw.githubusercontent.com/waynecarter/simple-search/main/images/demo-cards.pdf) and open it on your computer
 6) Open the app
-3) On the splash screen, press "Try Now"
+3) On the splash screen, press the `Try Now` button
 4) Grant camera access when prompted
 5) Aim the back-facing camera at one of demo images displayed on your computer
-7) See the corresponding item instantly appear on the screen
+7) See the corresponding item instantly appear on the screen in the app

 # Code